Atoroe/TCA_CleanArchitecture_SwiftUI_Demo/README.md

 ### Network Layer

-The network layer implements the **Chain of Responsibility** pattern , providing a flexible and extensible architecture for handling HTTP requests and responses.
+The network layer implements the **Chain of Responsibility** pattern, providing a flexible and extensible architecture for handling HTTP requests and responses.

 #### Pattern Overview